Destination

 Australia (Great Barrier Reef, Kimberley, Tasmania)

-• April to October: Best for Kimberley expeditions and the tropical north, with dry conditions, warm temperatures, and abundant wildlife.
+April to October: best for Kimberley expeditions and the tropical north, with dry conditions, warm temperatures, and plenty of wildlife.

-• November to March: Ideal for Southern Australia and Tasmania, with mild summer weather and optimal sea conditions for exploring remote islands and marine parks.
+November to March: best for Southern Australia and Tasmania, with mild summer weather and good sea conditions for remote islands and marine parks.

-New Zealand (North & South Islands, Subantarctic Islands)
+New Zealand (North and South Islands, Subantarctic Islands)

-• November to March: Peak cruise season, with warm temperatures, vibrant wildlife, and long daylight hours.
-Perfect for fjord cruising, vineyard visits, and Maori cultural experiences.
+November to March: peak cruise season, with warm temperatures, active wildlife, and long daylight hours.
+Good for fjord cruising, vineyard visits, and Maori cultural experiences.

-• Late season (March–April): Offers fewer crowds, beautiful autumn foliage, and continued access to key highlights.
+Late season (March to April): fewer crowds, autumn color, and continued access to the main highlights.

-At Small Ship Travel, we offer more than a cruise—we offer personalized, thoughtfully planned journeys.
-Our team has first-hand knowledge of Australia and New Zealand, and we work with only the most reputable and responsible cruise lines in the region.
+At Small Ship Travel we offer more than a cruise.
+We plan personalized, thoughtful journeys, and we have first-hand knowledge of Australia and New Zealand.
+We work only with reputable, responsible cruise lines in the region.

-Through our trusted partnerships, we provide access to valuable perks, including cabin upgrades, shore excursion credits, and custom pre- or post-cruise extensions.
-From planning your flights and visas to arranging stays in Sydney, Auckland, Hobart, or Queenstown, we ensure every detail is expertly handled.
+Through our trusted partnerships we provide perks such as cabin upgrades, shore excursion credits, and custom pre- or post-cruise extensions.
+From flights and visas to stays in Sydney, Auckland, Hobart, or Queenstown, we handle the details.

 consultation